n0stack/website/k/index.md

 ---
 redirect_from: "/"
-title: "n0stack | A simple cloud provider"
+title: "A simple cloud provider"
 ---

 ## Description